Your Teeth Feel the Health Benefits of Being in Love

 Since these happy people are taking better care of their teeth as a result of increased self-confidence, the positives keep rolling in!
 Individuals in the study who were in healthy relationships reported a higher level of comfort with and care for their dental health and smile than those not in love.

 When you feel better about yourself, you’re more inclined to take care of your well-being.
 There’s a score that dental professionals use when discussing this.
 It’s called the oral health-related quality of life (OHRQoL) score.
-Researchers use OHRQoL to evaluate the happiness of a patient due to their oral health in their day-to-day life.
+Researchers use OHRQoL to evaluate the happiness of patients due to their oral health in their day-to-day lives.

 An increase in OHRQoL means that a person feels that their smile health has helped them to “achieve overall functioning that allows them to pursue valued life goals.”
 In short, an increase in OHRQoL means an increase in a person’s confidence due to their smile!